Join us for our Easter Service Sunday, April 17th.

 Do You Provide Child Care?

-We do not offer childcare during our Easter service, as we have families attend together.
-We do have lobby and nursery space if you are more comfortable attending in the lobby.
+We offer nursery for infants—3 year olds.
+We do have lobby if you are more comfortable attending in the lobby with your children.

 We will have an Easter egg hunt following the service.